1 year fixed rate bonds

 Should I open a savings account with a bank I haven't heard of?

 It’s understandable that you may be hesitant about opening a 1 year fixed rate bond with a bank you’re unfamiliar with.
 However, as we’ve shown above, you can often secure a much more competitive interest rate if you look beyond well-known high street banks.
-And with UK inflation currently at such high levels, it’s more important than ever to get the best possible rate you can.

 At Raisin UK, we only allow you to open a savings account with a lump sum that’s within the applicable deposit protection limit, giving you peace of mind that your money is safe.
 You can learn more about our partner banks here.